Taking the Exam

 You cannot inspect your book or answer sheet after the examination session has ended (Section 1798.40(e) of the California Civil Code).

-The Department of Real Estate and its employees will not be liable or responsible for the loss or damage of any personal belongings that are brought to a real estate examination.
+The Bureau of Real Estate and its employees will not be liable or responsible for the loss or damage of any personal belongings that are brought to a real estate examination.
 If personal belongings are brought to the examination, they are to be placed in a storage area apart from the owner, as directed by proctor staff.

 - Business and Professions (B&P) Code Section 123 provides that it is a misdemeanor for any person to engage in any conduct which subverts or attempts to subvert any licensing exam or administration of an exam.

 - Subversion of an exam includes, but is not limited to, the unauthorized reproduction of any actual examination; paying or using

 professional or paid examination takers for the purpose of reconstructing any portion of an examination; using any actual

 examination questions or material for the purpose of instructing or preparing applicants for examination; and other specified

 conduct which violates the standard of examination administration.

 B&P Code Section 123(b) further provides that, in addition to any other penalties, a person found guilty of violating this section shall be liable for the actual damages sustained, not to exceed ten thousand dollars ($10,000) and the costs of litigation.